liferay/liferay-docs/develop/tutorials/articles/customizing-portal/providing-portlets-to-manage-requests.markdown

 configure portlets to manage certain requests.
 For example, if you'd like users to add Blog posts, you would configure a portlet that could handle requests to add blogs, like the Blogs portlet.
-However, you shouldn't request a specific hardcoded portlet module; instead, you should request an app that abides by the entity and action type requested.
-Based on the entity type and action, Liferay will use the available portlet that can handle the request.
+However, you shouldn't request a specific hardcoded portlet module; instead, you should request an app based on an entity and action type.
+Processing the entity type and action, Liferay will use an available portlet that can handle the request.
 This increases the flexibility and modularity of using portlets in Liferay Portal.

 In this tutorial, you'll learn how to declare an entity type and action for a desired portlet functionality, and create a module that finds the correct